nicoleremy95/hw6_server_side_apis_weather/README.md

 # hw6_server_side_apis_weather
-server side APIs weather application
+Server side APIs weather application

 In this project, I have created a weather dashboard for cities across the world.
 Using third-party Open Weather Map API, users can enter a city and retreive current and future weather information on that particular city.
 Then, if the user clicks the newly created button of the city, the information is then displayed again.